Mark Buckley-Sharp CEng FBCS CITP

 Summary: There is a requirement for recording and totalling the scores from multiple judges in many federation, national and international photographic competitions.
 To meet this requirement there have been several designs of hardware made by various organisations in the past.
 As these age, their maintenance has become either difficult or impossible, and there is a need for an available design which can be simply made.
 My design replaces all the bespoke hardware by readily available standard components, and transfers the functional complexity to software which can be run on any standard computer system.

 The hardware design and all versions of the software are copyright.
 They are licenced for free use by the Photographic Alliance of Great Britain, its member Federations, and its affiliated Clubs.

-Operating Principle: The handset encoder sends a different standard ASCII character for each button pressed on each judge’s handset.
+A different standard ASCII character is sent for each button pressed on each judge’s handset.
 The character may be decoded into judge and score by any suitable software.

 - Download the Features Description (pdf).